 Logan Canyon has lots of different hikes and picnic areas.
 It is a beautiful canyon to simply drive through, especially in the fall.
 The following activities are all found in Logan Canyon.
+You can easily spend a day exploring this canyon.
 If you are looking for a list of things to do back in the town of Logan, we have a list for that, too!

 Rick’s Spring is a short little stop along the canyon road.
 There is a beautiful little spring with two caves.
 One is under the spring and you have to scuba dive to see it, but the other is a short little cave to the left of the spring.
 It will only take you a minute to explore.
 Make sure to bring a flashlight.

 One of our favorite places to visit in Logan is Tony Grove.
 It is a beautiful lake, and an easy trail walks around the lake.
-The lake is about 10 miles off the main canyon road, but well worth the drive.
+The lake is about 7 miles off the main canyon road, but well worth the drive.
+The wildflowers in the middle of July are spectacular.

 Limber Pine Trail is an easy trail to this huge tree.
 It is actually about 7 trees that grew together, but still impressive.
 The trail is gorgeous and even has a Bear Lake overlook.
 We loved this hike at the far end of Logan Canyon.